jimtje/kimsufi-notifier/readme.md

 # Kimsufi Notifier
-This is a simply python 3 script that checks OVH api to see if one or more specified [Kimsufi](https://www.kimsufi.com/en/) models are available
+This is a simply python 3 script that checks OVH api to see if one or more specified [Kimsufi](https://www.kimsufi.com/en/) models are available.

+## Why
+Some Kimsufi models (like KS-2) are never in stock.
+These servers are ridiculous cheap so as soon someone cancel their subscription someone else grabs the server.
+I really wanted to rent this server and this tool helped me, it took 2 months with a check every 10 seconds to rent a KS-2.

 # Requisites
 For the notifications this app uses my [personal-notifications](https://github.com/paolobasso99/personal-notifications) service that has to be hosted on a server.
 Check the [personal-notifications page](https://github.com/paolobasso99/personal-notifications) in order to configure it.